radareorg/radare2/README.md

 # Building with meson + ninja

-If you don't already have meson and ninja you can install them with your distribution package manager or with r2pm:
+If you don't already have meson and ninja, you can install them with your distribution package manager or with r2pm:

 	$ r2pm -i meson